 The first objection is that the fear of sanctions is only a special case of self-interest and not a self-contained motive.
 The traditional triad could therefore be considered overly complex and analytically blurry.
-It could even become more blurry, if we, as some scholars do, understand sanctions not only as negative sanctions (i.e. coercion) but also as positive incentives.
-Without a further argument, the distinction between self-interest and sanctions might then appear quite superfluous.
+It could become even blurrier if we, as some scholars do, understand sanctions not only as negative sanctions (i.e. coercion) but also as positive incentives.
+Without a further argument, the distinction between self-interest and sanctions might appear quite superfluous.

-The second objections states, that the traditional triad is not overly complex but rather not sufficiently comprehensive, since it misses one extremely common motive for law-abiding behavior: substantial moral agreement with the content of the norm in question.
-Intuitively, this objection seems right to a point: It seems, for instance, obvious that most people refrain from murdering because they simply think it is wrong to kill innocent people and not because it is in their self-interest or because they're afraid of the attached sanctions.
-And one hopes at least, that this conviction is independent of the actor's belief in the legitimacy or illegitimacy of the political order in question.
-I could imagine that even individuals who believe that their political system is deeply illegitimate, for example a Marxists in the United States or a libertarian on Cuba, would agree that it is prima facie wrong to take an innocent life.
+The second objection states that the traditional triad is not overly complex, but rather insufficiently comprehensive, since it misses one extremely common motive for law-abiding behavior: substantial moral agreement with the content of the norm in question.
+Intuitively, this objection seems correct: It is, for instance, obvious that most people refrain from murdering because they simply think it is wrong to kill innocent people and not because it is in their selfinterest or because they are afraid of the attached sanctions.
+And one hopes, at least, that this conviction is independent of the actor's belief in the legitimacy or illegitimacy of the political order in question.
+I could imagine that even individuals who believe that their political system is deeply illegitimate, for example a Marxist in the United States or a libertarian in Cuba, would agree that it is prima facie wrong to take an innocent life.
 If this line of reasoning is correct, then compliance because of substantial moral convictions cannot be a subclass of legitimacy, but is rather a freestanding normative reason for observing social norms.

-So what to make of these objections?
-Are there two (prudential and normative), three (selfinterest, legitimacy and substantial moral convictions), or four (the traditional triad plus substantial moral convictions) different motives for compliance?
+So what are we to make of these objections?
+Are there two (prudential and normative), three (self-interest, legitimacy and substantial moral convictions), or four (the traditional triad plus substantial moral convictions) different motives for compliance?
 I think the correct answer becomes obvious if we make systematic use of the analytical difference between legitimacy and substantive moral convictions.
-Whereas legitimate political orders, as discussed in the section above, are able to grant bindingness to rules and commands principally independent of their content, compliance because of substantial moral convictions is largely6 dependent upon the specific content of the norm in question.
-This analytic distinction between contentdependent and content-independent motives for compliance not only clarifies the difference between legitimacy and substantial moral beliefs but also resolves the objection that the difference between self-interest and (the fear of) sanctions is blurry or even superfluous.
+Whereas legitimate political orders, as discussed in the section above, are able to make rules and commands binding, principally independent of their content, compliance because of substantial moral convictions is largely dependent upon the specific content of the norm in question.
+This analytic distinction between content-dependent and content-independent motives for compliance not only clarifies the difference between legitimacy and substantial moral beliefs, but also resolves the objection that the difference between selfinterest and (the fear of) sanctions is blurry or even superfluous.
 Analogous to the normative motives, prudential motives can also be differentiated by their content-dependence.
-Whereas self-interest apart from sanctions (i.e. substantial self-interest) is only a motive for compliance if rule observant behavior is in itself beneficial for an actor, sanctions can be attached to every rule, regardless of its content.
-If we take the type of reason (prudential vs. normative) and the content-dependence as two analytical categories, we obtain the following two-by-two matrix, which will give us a more systematic picture of the reasons for compliance than the traditional triad:
+Whereas self-interest apart from sanctions (i.e. substantial self-interest) is only a motive for compliance if rule-observant behavior is in itself beneficial for an actor, sanctions can be attached to every rule, regardless of its content.
+If we take the type of reason (prudential vs. normative) and contentdependence as two analytical categories, we obtain the following two-by-two matrix, which will give us a more systematic picture of the reasons for compliance than the traditional triad: